 - Have a genuine, positive impact on your community, sector, or industry by supporting others, working well in collaboration, exposing people to new ideas, and/or having a social impact beyond your practice that benefits your community, society, and wider planet.

 - Be an established member (participant or consider yourself part) of the creative industries and demonstrate how you show leadership within your discipline, sector, and/or practice.
-(Creative Informatics follows the UK Government’s Department for Digital, Culture, Media, & Sport’s definition of creative industries, which includes advertising, architecture, art, crafts, design, fashion, film, music, performing arts, publishing, research & development, software, toys and games, TV and radio, and video games industries).
+(Creative Informatics follows the UK Government’s Department for Digital, Culture, Media, & Sport’s definition of creative industries, which includes advertising, architecture, art, crafts, design, fashion, film, music, performing arts, publishing, software, TV and radio, and video games industries).

 - Propose an R&D project that will enable you to experiment and explore an idea that could have genuine impact on your creative business or creative practice (that is a tangible impact that will further develop your practice, your business, or yourself professionally).
 This could be an opportunity for you to develop a new information-driven product or service, bring an information driven idea or practice into a creative or cultural organisation/company you already work for, shift your business/practice or business model/way you work based on information or information driven innovation.